Mdali1126/Maker-Shark-Assessment/README.md

+Mahammed ali, cmdali235@gmail.com

 USER REGISTRATION AND FETCH API'S ALSO HAVE UPDATE AND DELETE API'S FOR USER WITH JWT TOKEN AUTHENTICATION WITH POSTGRESQL DATABASE.
-REQUIREMENTS:                                                                                                                                              Mahammed ali
+REQUIREMENTS:
-- Java 17 or higher                                                                                                                                        cmdali235@gmail.com
+- Java 17 or higher
 - Apache Maven 3.9.6
 - SpringBoot 3.3.0
 - Spring Security 6.3.0